yrnoz/To-Do-List---Flask-MongoDB-Example/AzureDoc.md

 5. Finally copy your **password** value from the portal and make it the value of the **password** in your **test.py** file.

 You've now updated your app with all the info it needs to communicate with Azure Cosmos DB.

+## Deploy to Azure

+## Note

+If you plan to store your code in Github or other source control options, please be sure to remove your connection strings from the code.
+They can be set with application settings for the web app instead.

 ## Review SLAs in the Azure portal